Privacy-aware identification: Appendix B: RDD setting

-However, we want to show that $G(N)=\infty$ even if the support of the outcome is bounded.
-Let us show that $G_{RR}=\infty$.
-Consider a situation when the first $T\leq N$ observations in our data are in the right-hand side neighborhood.
-Consider, for example, realizations of the datasets when only $T$-th observation in the right-hand side neighborhood changes its value $x_{T}$.
-Suppose we have the following realized data in the right-hand side neighborhood:
+We can show that the global sensitivity is infinite even if $\mathcal{Y}^r$ or $\mathcal{Y}^r$ are bounded.
+Let us show that the maximum change in $\widehat{\theta}_{S,LocLin}$ is infinite when one observation in the $K$-$h$ neighborhood to, e.g., the right of $c$ changes but stays within that neighborhood.
+Consider a dataset where the first $T\leq N$ (and only those) observations are in that neighborhood.
+Consider a realization of a new dataset when only $T$-th observation changes its value.
+Suppose we have the following realized data: